 We price our recommended home-brew setup at just about $300 dollars.
 That’s assuming you lack a good kitchen scale, a good kettle, a good grinder, and a good brewer.
 So to get our recommended kettle, you’re out about $70.
 Our grinder recommendation is $140.
 Our brew system recommendations (an AeroPress, or Kalita Wave) are both easily obtained for under $50.
 And a good kitchen scale can easily be had for $40.

 That gives you a upfront hard-materials cost of $300.
 Assuming an optimistic brew cost locally (you’re fine with batch brew from a good shop) of $3, it’ll take you 143 brews to break even.
 Let’s round that up to six months of coffee, at one-cup-per-day.
 Not bad.
 As none of our recommended kit will wear out in that time, you’ll be saving money quickly.

-Just out of curiosity, I calculated out for Megan and I the fully-loaded cost we’ve spent on coffee kit.
-So I put in our real estimate.
+Just out of curiosity, we calculated out the fully-loaded cost we’ve spent on coffee kit.
+So we put in our real estimate.
 With the disappointing JavaPresse, and the great Bonavita, and the Baratza Encore, and the kitchen scale I replaced.
 I came up with $500 on materials.
 It’s a pessimistic number, on purpose.
 Because I also said that we’re making three brews per day.